loynin/Behavioral-Cloning/writeup_template.md

 I finally randomly shuffled the data set and put **20%** of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+After training the model, I can run the simulation autonomous car successfully on the first track.
+There is still room to improve for this project such as providing more training data, augmenting data into different form, and improving driving behavior in the training mode in simulator.

+As a result, this project improves my skill in self-driving car by tech me how to train the car to drive by itself on the right track and to recover from the lost track.
+From this knowledge, I think that the implimentation of self-driving car in public is not far from the truth.